PlasmaControl/DESC/README.md

 - continuation method
     - more testing to make sure it gives good results
     - checkpointing
-    - how much output to give? just final or all steps?
     - find good default solver parameters
 - memory management for gpu
 - what needs jit, which devices